Tasdelenn/scarf-shawl-ecommerce/DevOps Checklist Initial.md

 git push origin main

-2. Frontend Project Setup (React)
+22. Frontend Project Setup (React)
-[ ] Create the React app.
+[x] Create the React app.

-Use a modern template: npm create vite@latest scarf-web -- --template react-ts
+[x] Install Tailwind CSS.

-cd scarf-web
+[ ] Configure Tailwind CSS.

-[ ] Install Tailwind CSS.
+Crucial Step: Update the tailwind.config.js file with the specified content to configure the file paths.

-Follow the official Tailwind CSS + Vite guide to integrate it into your project.
+[ ] Add Tailwind directives to CSS.

-Run the necessary npm commands (npm install -D tailwindcss postcss autoprefixer, npx tailwindcss init -p).
+Crucial Step: Open scarf-web/src/index.css and replace all existing content with the three @tailwind directives below.
+This is the entry point for all Tailwind styles.

 [ ] Test the setup.